News & Events

-Dr. Pollard made the following remarks about Dr. Robinson: "A truly student-focused instructor, Dr. Robinson has been described as having her “heart…centered in the classroom.”
+Dr. Pollard, MC's past president, made the following remarks about Dr. Robinson: "A truly student-focused instructor, Dr. Robinson has been described as having her “heart…centered in the classroom.”
 Colleagues describe her as a tireless instructor, a motivated collaborator, an innovative peer, and a devoted community member.
 She brings both depth and breadth to her service and pedagogy at the College, shepherding the redesign and rebirth of the developmental reading program into the very successful integrated English, Reading, and Writing program.
 Serving for four years as chair of the English and Reading Department, and another four years as chair of the American English Language, Reading, Speech, and World Language Program, Dr. Robinson has led innumerable initiatives toward student success.

 In fact, her leadership is so highly valued that she became the Germantown “chair of chairs,” taking on additional responsibility with efficiency and vision.
 Dr. Robinson’s contributions collegewide have also been extensive, with service on the MC 2025 Strategic Planning Committee and the President’s Advisory Council on Equity and Inclusion.
 She is trained to review literacy courses from all Maryland colleges, universities, and local public school systems under the Maryland Literacy Framework, and has been recognized by the Office of the Maryland State Superintendent of Schools for her distinguished service.
 For her excellence on so many levels—personal and professional—Dr. Robinson embodies the dedication and vision to which MC faculty aspire."

 Congratulations to English and Reading Faculty 2021 Outstanding Faculty Awardees!